andreikop/qutepart/README.md

 ``python setup.py install``

 ## Qutepart and Katepart
 [Kate](http://kate-editor.org/) and Katepart (an editor component) is really cool software.
-Kate authors and comunity has created, probably, the biggest set of highlighters and indenters for programming languages.
+Kate authors and community has created, probably, the biggest set of highlighters and indenters for programming languages.

 * Qutepart uses kate syntax highlighters (XML files)
 * Qutepart contains port from Javascript to Python of Kate indenters (12% of the code base in version 1.0.0)